 I was desperate for a solution and came across a seminar at the Toronto Yoga Conference by renowned yoga therapist Susi Hately of Functional Synergy.
 It was there I discovered some very interesting things about movement patterns: if you learn to move purely, without compensations, then any tension or pain you have begins to subside and eventually go away.
 I continued my studies with Susi and took her Kinesiology of Yoga and Therapeutic Yoga Intensive in Toronto.
 After applying this knowledge, I became aware of and eliminated my compensatory patterns and the S-I joint and IT band pain disappeared!
 This led me on the path of therapeutic yoga because I knew this could help many people.

-Somatics is a great complement to yoga, because you enjoy your yoga practice more when you have more freedom of movement.
+Somatics and yoga complement each other very nicely, because you enjoy your yoga practice more when you have more freedom of movement.
 As a bonus, you can enjoy more freedom in ALL areas of your lives such as walking and running.
 This includes the sports and activities you do and not only are they more enjoyable, they are more efficient as well.

 Certified Yoga Teacher and Somatics Educator